Hongmiao0207/MLCourseWork/README.md

 # MLCourseWork

-This is the project that implements the machine learning coursework
+This is the project that implements the machine learning coursework.